ManuelSpinola/crbiodiversity/README.md

 get_map("Agalychnis callidryas")
 #> 2
 #> 3
-#> Warning: No species in eBird taxonomy with matching scientific name.:
-#> Agalychnis callidryas
 #> Warning: attribute variables are assumed to be spatially constant throughout
 #> all geometries
 ```